 Yes, my brethren, there is such a thing as sound doctrine.
 How can we tell the difference between it and false doctrine?

-Teach and urge these things.
-3 If anyone teaches a different doctrine and does not agree with the sound words of our Lord Jesus Christ and the teaching that accords with godliness, 4 he is puffed up with conceit and understands nothing.
-He has an unhealthy craving for controversy and for quarrels about words, which produce envy, dissension, slander, evil suspicions, 5 and constant friction among people who are depraved in mind and deprived of the truth, imagining that godliness is a means of gain.
-6 Now there is great gain in godliness with contentment, 7 for we brought nothing into the world, and we cannot take anything out of the world.
-8 But if we have food and clothing, with these we will be content.
-9 But those who desire to be rich fall into temptation, into a snare, into many senseless and harmful desires that plunge people into ruin and destruction.
-10 For the love of money is a root of all kinds of evils.
-It is through this craving that some have wandered away from the faith and pierced themselves with many pangs.
-(1 Timothy 2b-10 ESV)
+3 If anyone advocates a different doctrine and does not agree with sound words, those of our Lord Jesus Christ, and with the doctrine conforming to godliness, 4 he is conceited and understands nothing; but he has a morbid interest in controversial questions and disputes about words, out of which arise envy, strife, abusive language, evil suspicions, 5 and constant friction between men of depraved mind and deprived of the truth, who suppose that godliness is a means of gain.
+6 But godliness actually is a means of great gain when accompanied by contentment.
+7 For we have brought nothing into the world, so we cannot take anything out of it either.
+8 If we have food and covering, with these we shall be content.
+9 But those who want to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction.
+10 For the love of money is a root of all sorts of evil, and some by longing for it have wandered away from the faith and pierced themselves with many griefs.
+1 Timothy 6:2b-10 (NASB)

 False teachers, to support their false doctrines, must create disputes over words.
 They argue about the meaning of passages in the Bible because if they submit to what it really says then they stand condemned.
 However, since they are not Spirit-led, but flesh driven, they do not understand divine truth.
 They are constantly arguing about terminology and must attack the authority of scripture.
 The ministries of these false teachers produces nothing godly because the source is only their fleshly, greedy minds instead of from the inspiration of the Holy Spirit.